susanpant7/E-Voter/Readme.md

 ## 🧱 Project Structure
 1. Domain
-→ Holds the Voter entity and business rules
+→ Holds the Voter entity and business rules.
-Depends on: No one
-Contains the core business rules:
+Depends on: No oneContains the core business rules:
 Entities (e.g., Voter)
 Enums
 Value objects